-- Food pantries should be as open-access as possible to accommodate students.
-This could mean by extending the hours pantries are open or eliminating, to the extent possible, the need for staff to be present in the food pantry - Students' rights to dignity and privacy should be at the heart of food pantry operations, and institutions continue to value positive customer service experiences - Institutions can work strategically with donors including local food banks, grocery stores, and individuals to try to secure inventory that is in-demand at their institution.
-Survey results reveal this often includes personal hygiene and baby products, as well as fresh foods that provide high nutritional value. - Whenever possible, institutions should continue or may consider starting programs that offer students food vouchers or gift cards that are redeemable on- and off-campus as a substitute for or supplement to food pantry services
+- Food pantries are as open-access as possible to accommodate students.
+This could mean extending the hours pantries are open or eliminating, to the extent possible, the need for staff to be present in the food pantry. - It is essential for students' rights to dignity and privacy to be at the heart of food pantry operations, and institutions continue to value positive customer service experiences. - Institutions can work strategically with donors-including local food banks, grocery stores, and individuals-to try to secure inventory that is in-demand at their institution.
+Survey results reveal this often includes personal hygiene and baby products, as well as fresh foods that provide high nutritional value. - Efforts are made to continue or start new programs, whenever possible, that offer students food vouchers or gift cards that are redeemable on- and off-campus as a substitute for or supplement to food pantry services.